 Features available vary by the platform on which the PWA is being used, but typically include the ability to “install” the website/web app in a manner akin to that of a native app, as well as support for service workers – a web technology which facilitates use of features such as offline operation, background sync and push notifications which are usually associated with native apps.

 PWAs are often mischaracterised by the tech media and non-developers as hybrid or hosted web apps.
 A pure PWA solely uses web standards to provide its functionality and is delivered from a website domain.
 It’s then up to individual platforms to implement the relevant web standards and provide a native-like experience.

 This glossary provides a high-level overview of each of these technologies and terms; if you want to learn more, we encourage you to head to the websites of each featured project.
-Although these technologies may go unnoticed by users, they’re instrumental to the web and make it possible for us to consume webpages using our browsers.Further reading: Cheat Sheet, Chromium, Edge, Edge on Chromium, EdgeHTML, Microsoft Edge
+Although these technologies may go unnoticed by users, they’re instrumental to the web and make it possible for us to consume webpages using our browsers.Further reading: Chromium, Edge, Edge Insider, EdgeHTML, Microsoft Edge